4Players/fleet-cli/backend/api/AppApi.md

   filterType: "filter[type]_example",
     // Filter by CPU limit.
 Maps to the `cpu_limit` column. (optional)
   filterCpuLimit: 1,
-    // Filter by CPU reservation.
-Maps to the `cpu_reservation` column. (optional)
-  filterCpuReservation: 1,
     // Filter by memory limit in MiB.
 Maps to the `memory_limit_mebibytes` column. (optional)
   filterMemoryLimitMiB: 1,
-    // Filter by memory reservation in MiB.
-Maps to the `memory_reservation_mebibytes` column. (optional)
-  filterMemoryReservationMiB: 1,
 };

 const data = await apiInstance.getResourcePackages(request);